 In addition, she continues to produce site-specific permanent pubic and private commissions across the country, including recent permanent installations made in New York City, Oklahoma City, San Francisco and Washington, DC.

-For the first time in 5 years, Sharon showed new paintings as well as glass sculptures in a shared solo exhibition last fall through November 27, 2021 at Engage-Projects gallery in Chicago.
+For the first time in five years, Sharon showed new paintings as well as glass sculptures in a shared solo exhibition in 2021 at Engage Projects gallery in Chicago.
+She had a solo exhibition at signs and symbols (New York) in February 2024 and an upcoming solo show at Engage Projects (Chicago) in June 2024.

-Sharon Louden has had an entrepreneurial teaching and administrative history since 1991.
+As a part of sustaining her creative life as a practicing, working artist, Sharon has had an entrepreneurial teaching and administrative history since 1991.
 Her teaching experience includes studio and professional practice classes to students of all levels in many institutions throughout the United States.
 Colleges and universities at which she has lectured and taught include: Moore College of Art, Tyler School of Art at Temple University, Pennsylvania Academy of Fine Art, Kansas City Art Institute, College of Saint Rose, Minneapolis College of Art and Design, Vanderbilt University, New York Academy of Art and Maryland Institute College of Art.
 Sharon’s administrative experience dates back to 1988 when she was the Registrar in non-degree programs at the School of the Art Institute of Chicago and has consistently assisted through committees and advisory boards contributing to academic and nonprofit institutions.

 Louden organized a popular Lecture Series between 2009-2019 at the New York Academy of Art, interviewing luminaries and exceptional individuals in the art world and from afar.
 You can find many of her conversations during her lecture series here.
-She continues this lecture series at the Chautauqua Institution: Chautauqua Visual Arts Lecture Series, which takes place weekly for 9 weeks during the Chautauqua Institution summer season.
+She continued this lecture series at the Chautauqua Institution: Chautauqua Visual Arts Lecture Series, which took place weekly for 9 weeks during the Chautauqua Institution summer season.

 Louden is also active on Boards and committees of various not-for-profit art organizations and volunteers her time to artists to further their careers.
-Sharon is a consultant for Creative Capital and the Joan Mitchell Foundation.
+Sharon was a consultant for Creative Capital and has worked with grantees of the Joan Mitchell Foundation with professional guidance and development.
 She is also a member of the Artist Advisory board of the Carolyn Glasoe Bailey Foundation and on the Franconia Sculpture Park’s Board of Trustees.

 She is also the editor of Living and Sustaining a Creative Life: Essays by 40 Working Artists published by Intellect Books and distributed by the University of Chicago Press.